 Mac and Cheese is an American classic comfort food and in this Chili Mac and Cheese Casserole it goes a step further with a Mexican influenced salsa addition to ground beef and a crunchy breadcrumb topping.
+With a new video to show you step by step how to make, this could be dinner tonight!

 Quick and easy, this homemade version gets lots of cheddar and pepper jack cheese to satisfy any cheese lover.
 No strange orange powdered packets, this is homemade with ingredients you know.